Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### How to troubleshoot

-If any issue occurs while creating an offer or its slot, you can always check the error details in the `error.log` file located in `tool` directory and take action or contact our support.
+If any issue occurs while creating an offer or its slot, you can always check the error details in the `error.log` file located in `tool` directory in Provider Tools directory and take action or contact our support.

-<Highlight color="red">Зуля, какая из двух Tool папок?</Highlight>

 ### Support